 We define a UK resident as being someone who has been living in the UK or the Channel Islands for at least six of the last 12 months.
-Unfortunately, if you do not fit this criteria, we would not be able to provide you with cover.
+Unfortunately, if you do not fit this criteria, we would usually not be able to provide you with cover.
 However, this can be referred to our Underwriting Team and assessed on a case by case basis.

 As long as you have been living in the UK or the Channel Islands for at least six of the last 12 months, InsureandGo can provide you with cover.

-Unfortunately, we are unable to cover you if you have already left the UK.
+Unfortunately, we may not be able to cover you if you have already left the UK.
 However, this can be referred to our Underwriting Team and assessed on a case by case basis.

 We can cover trips within the UK as long as there is a minimum of 25 miles radius between your home and your pre-arranged and booked accommodation.
 Please be aware that for the purposes of our policies, we define the UK as being England, Scotland, Wales, Northern Ireland and the Isle of Man only.
 For example: